Vaping: What You Need to Know

 University Hospitals Rainbow Babies and Children’s Hospital

-Vaping refers to the inhalation of aerosolized particles of a drug (nicotine or marijuana) mixed with flavoring.
+Vaping refers to the inhalation of aerosolized particles of a drug (usually nicotine or marijuana) mixed with flavoring.
 Most vaping devices contain a battery for power, a heating element, a place to insert the drug-containing liquid that will be heated until it vaporizes, and a mouthpiece.

 Vaping was initially developed to help adults quit smoking but has quickly become popular among teenagers.
-From 2011 to 2019, the CDC reported a 900% increase in vaping for high schoolers.
+From 2011 to 2019, the CDC reported a 900% increase in vaping for teens in high school.
 And while current reports estimate about 27% of high schoolers have vaped or currently vape, 5% of middle schoolers admit to the same.
 Vaping is a $22.6 billion industry worldwide.

 On a chemical level, the nicotine salt delivered from a vape pen is far more powerful than the nicotine free base that cigarette smokers inhale.
 This makes vaping nicotine extremely addicting.
-Studies show that teens who vape are seven times more likely to smoke as adults.
-And more than half the high schoolers polled admitted to having had their first vaping experience at age 11 or younger.
+Current reports estimate about 30% of high schoolers have vaped or currently vape, and 5% of middle schoolers admit to the same.
+On a chemical level, the nicotine salt delivered from a vape pen is far more powerful than the nicotine free-base that cigarette smokers inhale.
+This makes vaping nicotine extremely addicting.
+Studies show that teens who vape are seven times more likely to later smoke as adults.
+And over half the high schoolers polled admitted to having had their first vaping experience at age 11 or younger.

 Click Here for more on Dr. Carly Wilbur.